KhumaloKat/Computer-VIsion-Lamp-Control/README.md

 ## FEATURES

--Control light intensity using distance of the between the thumb and index finger of the hand detected
+-Control robot hand using hand detection module by sending an array of fingers you put up

 ## INSTALLATION: